 Robert A. Kloner MD, PhD

-Robert A. Kloner, MD, PhD, is interim Chief Science Officer, Director of Cardiovascular Research Institute and Vice President of Translation at Huntington Medical Research Institutes (HMRI).
-He serves as Professor of Medicine (Clinical Scholar) at Keck School of Medicine at University of Southern California and is an attending cardiologist at LAC+USC.
+Robert A. Kloner, MD, Ph.D., is Chief Science Officer and Scientific Director of Cardiovascular Research at Huntington Medical Research Institutes (HMRI).
+He serves as Professor of Medicine (Clinical Scholar) at Keck School of Medicine at the University of Southern California and is an attending cardiologist at LAC+USC.
 Prior to accepting an appointment at HMRI, Dr. Kloner served as Director of Research of the Heart Institute of Good Samaritan Hospital in Los Angeles from 1987 to December 2014.
-He has run nationally and internationally known cardiovascular research programs for nearly 40 years, training dozens of medical scientists, and collaborating with scores of physician scientists, numerous research institutions and medical industries world-wide.
+He has run nationally and internationally known cardiovascular research programs for over 40 years, training dozens of medical scientists and collaborating with scores of physician-scientists, numerous research institutions, and medical industries worldwide.
 During his administrative tenure at both Wayne State University and The Heart Institute of Good Samaritan Hospital, he built successful research facilities from the ground-up, creating centers recognized for scientific excellence and innovation.

-In the mid-1970s Dr. Kloner received his MD in the Honors Program in Medical Education and PhD (Experimental Pathology) degrees from Northwestern University Medical School in Chicago where he trained in the laboratory of Dr. Robert Jennings.
-Dr. Kloner is a member of Alpha Omega Alpha honor society.
+In the mid-1970s Dr. Kloner received his MD in the Honors Program in Medical Education and Ph.D.
+(Experimental Pathology) degrees from Northwestern University Medical School in Chicago where he trained in the laboratory of Dr. Robert Jennings.
+Dr. Kloner is a member of the Alpha Omega Alpha honor society.
 He completed internship and residency in internal medicine at Peter Bent Brigham Hospital and Harvard Medical School in Boston, Massachusetts (1975-1978).
 Additional training included clinical and research fellowships in medicine and cardiology (with Drs.
 Eugene Braunwald and Peter Maroko) at Harvard Medical School and Brigham and Women’s Hospital.
 He served as Assistant and then Associate Professor of Medicine at Harvard Medical School and was an attending cardiologist at Brigham and Women’s Hospital (1979-1984).
 He was the recipient of an Established Investigator Award of the American Heart Association (AHA), is a fellow of the American College of Cardiology, an Inaugural Fellow of the Council on Basic Cardiovascular Sciences of the AHA, and was elected to the American Society of Clinical Investigation.
 In 2015 he was elected a Fellow of the Cardiovascular Section of the American Physiology Society.